The Restructuring Review: Canada

 ii Key developments

-Popularity of reverse vesting orders in 2020
+Popularity of and caution regarding reverse vesting orders

 iii Most active and distressed industries